Hyperinflation in Venezuela: IMF estimates

 In its World Economic Outlook report, the IMF has provided inflation rate estimates between 1998 and 2019.
 In 2018, the annual inflation rate reached 929,790% and was expected to reach 10,000,000% by the end of 2019.
 According to the October 2019 World Economic Outlook report, Venezuela's inflation rate of 500,000 is the highest in the world.
 In comparison, in Latin America, Argentina has an inflation rate of 43.7%.

 Café Con Leche and Misery Indexes

 Bloomberg's Café Con Leche Index calculated the price of a cup of coffee to have increased 718% in the 12 weeks before 18 January 2018, an annualized inflation rate of 448,000%.

 Venezuela's misery rate was forecasted to reach 8,000,000% in 2019, making it the world's most miserable economy.
 The country has topped Bloomberg's Misery Index for the fifth consecutive year since 2013.

 Exchange rate history

-Under Venezuelan law, it is illegal to publish the "parallel exchange rate" in Venezuela.
+Under Venezuelan law, it is illegal to publish unofficial exchange rates, including the "parallel exchange rate", in Venezuela.
 One popular website that has been publishing parallel exchange rates since 2010 is DolarToday, which has also been critical of the Maduro government.
 These tables and graphs show the exchange rate history of both the bolívar fuerte and the bolívar soberano compared to the United States dollar (USD) between 2012 and 2021.